-RISK IMPACT CONSEQUENCE PROBABILITY MITIGATION Darlington units do not reach predicted EOSL (based on 210k EFPH) Increased idle time of units and/or starting refurbishment without High Medium Fuel Channel Life Management project will review confidence of reaching 210k EFPH. resulting in idle units and/or advancement of DN adequate plans.
+RISK IMPACT CONSEQUENCE PROBABILITY MITIGATION Darlington units do not reach predicted EOSL (based on 210k EFPH) resulting in idle units and/or advancement of DN Refurbishment.
+Increased idle time of units and/or starting refurbishment without adequate plans.
+High Medium Fuel Channel Life Management project will review confidence of reaching 210k EFPH.
 Advanced planning activities to be ready by 2015.
-Refurbishment.
 Assets will be life-managed to achieve 2015.
 Insufficient infrastructure planning or time to develop infrastructure Not ready to start refurbishment due to incomplete infrastructure.
 High Low Infrastructure planning and development commencing in 2010 with a partial release included in Release # 3.
 CNSC timing/ costs to complete the review and provide approval to EA, ISR, IIP.
 Delay in refurbishment outage start date.
 High Medium Working with the CNSC to develop a plan to obtain approval of all documents.